 Psoas syndrome can cause a variety of symptoms, including:

 - Lower back pain, the most common symptom, although this can be symptomatic of many conditions

 - Pain in the lumbosacral region (the border between the lower part of the spine and the buttocks that can radiate up to lumbar vertebrae or down to the sacrum) when sitting or particularly when changing positions arising for sitting to standing

 - Difficulty/pain when trying to stand in a fully upright posture

 - Radiation of pain down the leg

 - Pelvic pain

 - Limping or shuffling stride when you walk

 Many of these symptoms can mimic other, more serious conditions.
-Hip arthritis, kidney stones (ureteral calculi), hernias, femoral bursitis, prostatitis, salpingitis, colon cancer, and colon diverticulitis can also cause severe back pain.
-It is important to consult your doctor if you have any of the above.
+Hip arthritis, kidney stones (ureteral calculi), hernias, femoral bursitis, prostatitis, salpingitis, colon cancer and colon diverticulitis can also cause severe back pain.
+It is important to consult your doctor if you have any of the above symptoms.